I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 antiquarium roman ruins sevilla 700x525

 Visiting the Setas de Sevilla observation deck is a cool way to get a different view of Seville.
-It’s not a bad value, especially with a drink at the end (though it used to be better when it was just €3!).
 The complex combines historic and modern architecture as a shining highlight of the city.

 Here are some great Seville tours & other things to see & do in the city.